-Editor’s Note: ThirdLove states they sent sample sizes in 34B and 34D as opposed to fit samples in my size of 34C.
+Editor's Note: ThirdLove states they sent sample sizes in 34B and 34D as opposed to fit samples in my size of 34C.
 The bras did not contain size tags as ThirdLove does not believe in size tags.
-The fit portion of this review has been removed until the correct size is sent and I can try it on.
+The fit portion of this review has therefore been removed.

-I’d also say the materials and silhouettes ThirdLove are not especially fashion-forward or unique.
-They’re nice enough, but not as nice (in either quality or appearance) as bras I can already buy at this price point from the brands I mentioned.
-If anything, the collection looks like something I’d find at a Target.
-And that’s not a dig at Target; plenty of people buy their bras there and that’s okay.
-However, they don’t usually spend $60 on Target bras either.
-The materials just don’t feel as good to the touch as what I expect and am used to getting at this price range.
-The Lace Balconet and Mesh Demi styles in particular felt more like they were in the Felina price range as opposed to Elle Macpherson one.
-And again, that’s not a dig on Felina…but Felina costs about $20 less than ThirdLove.
-So the question as a customer is, does the value match the price?
+I'd also say the materials and silhouettes ThirdLove are not especially fashion-forward or unique.
+They're nice enough, but not as nice (in either quality or appearance) as bras I can already buy at this price point from the brands I mentioned.
+If anything, the collection looks like something I'd find at a Target.
+And that's not a dig at Target; plenty of people buy their bras there, and that's okay.
+However, they don't usually spend $60 on Target bras either.
+The materials just don't feel as good to the touch as what I expect and am used to getting at this price range.
+The Lace Balconet and Mesh Demi styles in particular felt more like they were in the Felina price range as opposed to the Elle Macpherson one.
+And again, that's not a dig on Felina... but Felina costs about $20 less than ThirdLove.
+So my question as a consumer is, does the value of the goods match the price?

-I imagine some of this disparity is because ThirdLove isn’t working at the same volumes that a company like Wacoal is, and so they can’t get a deal on exceptional fabrics and laces.
-The power raw material price points that come with a large scale operation may not be available.
-And as a lingerie blogger and someone who works with brands, I’m empathetic to that potential situation.
-It’s very hard to break into intimate apparel and become a major player (that’s why the big lingerie companies now are the same as they were 10 years ago).
-But as a consumer, if I’m paying $60 for a bra, I have already certain quality expectations in mind.
+I imagine some of this disparity is because ThirdLove isn't working at the same volumes that a company like Wacoal is, and so they can't get a deal on exceptional fabrics and laces.
+The power to negotiate raw material price points that come with a large-scale operation may not be available to a startup.
+And as a lingerie blogger and someone who works professionally with brands, I'm empathetic to that (potential) situation.
+It's very hard to break into the intimate apparel industry and become a major player (that's why you don't see a lot of movement in terms of the top five lingerie companies).
+But as a consumer, if I'm paying $60 for a bra, I have already certain quality expectations in mind.
 As of right now, ThirdLove cannot adequately compete with those expectations in terms of style or price.
 I want to see more sophistication, in both design and material, from this company.

 That said, ThirdLove's bras have some nice touches like a tagless band and padded bra clasps.
 I also thought the microfiber they use is incredibly soft.
 For that style, the band and the cups are interior lined with microfiber so that softness is right against your skin.
 For all the bras, I found the seaming and stitching to be just fine; there's not much to talk about there.